 Each session provides a unique educational experience featuring nationally recognized faculty and a dynamic, interactive format.
 The program is manageably sequenced and conveniently scheduled to accommodate busy physicians.
 Participants will gain practical insights and skills directly applicable to their practice opportunities and challenges.

 The program will provide a solid understanding of physician leadership and its importance in the emerging health care delivery environment.
 More importantly, participants will develop the tools needed to become effective leaders and make a difference.
-Participants will earn a UC Berkeley certificate of completion, and 17 hours of CME credits.
-Register by December 15, 2016 to receive the early bird discount!
+Participants will earn a UC Berkeley certificate of completion, and 19 hours of CME credits.

 Haas School of Business, Berkeley, CA